5 Sonoma County Distilleries You Should Know

 Sonoma Brothers is an artisan distillery that's the dream of Chris Matthies, a Santa Rosa firefighter, and his twin brother, Brandon, a Santa Rosa police officer.
 Their first batch of vodka was released in summer 2015, followed by bourbon and gin in January 2016.

 Their tasting room is open by appointment only Monday to Thursday and 11 a.m.-4 p.m.
 Friday and Saturday.
 Looking for the sippy stuff?
-You can find it at Sonoma County Oliver's Markets, and at restaurants like KIN Windsor in Windsor, La Rosa in Santa Rosa, and Stout Brothers Irish Pub in Santa Rosa.
+You can find it at Sonoma County Oliver's Markets, and at restaurants like KIN Windsor in Windsor and Stout Brothers Irish Pub in Santa Rosa.